sanneduinkerx/Movie-Guessr/README.md

 - Express:
     A web framework with feature for routing.
 And supports template engines such as EJS. for more info [click here](https://www.npmjs.com/package/express)
 - Node-fetch:
-    to use fetch(url) to fetch data from lastFM API.
+    to use fetch(url) to fetch data from API.

 ## Next steps: 🐾
 My first step is to make **the chat** work so that I understand the websocket.
 And then to get data from an API, maybe IMDb or ThemovieDB.
 And load some data into the web app.
 After that i can begin adding more function to it if the main features work.
 Maybe first i will start with just a scene from a movie as image for all users to see and then everyone can guess from which movie it is.
 And if that works i can add more of the features from the ultimate concept.